Help is always appreciated!

 Boost test cases and place them under

-However, if you are making a larger change, please consult with the Gitter channel, first.
+However, if you are making a larger change, please consult with the Solidity Development Gitter channel (different from the one mentioned above, this on is focused on compiler and language development instead of language use) first.

 Finally, please make sure you respect the coding standards for this project.
 Also, even though we do CI testing, please test your code and ensure that it builds locally before submitting a pull request.